voldien/jhpm/README.md

 # Installation #

-The project uses the *CMake* in order add compatibility for cross platform make files.
+The project uses the *CMake* in order to add compatibility for cross-platform make files.
 ## Linux ##
-The following commad covers how to compile and install the jhpm library on Linux throught the command line.
+The following command covers how to compile and install the npm library on Linux through the command line.
 ```
 mkdir build
 cd build